suparngp/kotlin-multiplatform-projects/graphql-plugin/README.md

 This plugin uses on the [suparnatural-graphql]() package.
 Make sure you set that up as well.

-### NOTE
-At the moment, this plugin relies on the [apollo-tooling](https://github.com/apollographql/apollo-tooling) to pull `schema` and generate an intermediate `JSON` structure which can then be translated to type safe classes.

-### Do this first
-1. Install [apollo-tooling](https://github.com/apollographql/apollo-tooling) using `npm install -g apollo`
-2. Run the command `apollo client:codegen --target=json ...otheroptions... types.json` with other options as needed.
-For example
-`apollo client:codegen --target=json --includes="documents/*.graphql" --localSchemaFile="schema.json" types.json`

 ### Setting up the plugin